rnagle/alexa-app/README.md

 # Request Handlers

-Your app can define a single handler for the Launch event and the SessionEnded event, and multiple Intent handlers.
+Your app can define a single handler for the Launch event, the SessionEnded event, the Messaging.MessageReceived event and multiple Intent handlers.

 ## LaunchRequest